Skip to main content

 (Image: © Android Central)

-Google's biggest conference is happening on May 20 - 21 and we want to make sure you're caught up on everything we know so far.
+Google's biggest conference of the year kicked off today, May 20th at 1pm ET and we want to make sure you're caught up on everything we know so far.

-A lot of features and news have been already announced during the Android Show: I/O edition that happened last week.
+Many upcoming features and news have already been announced during the Android Show: I/O edition that happened last week.
 We'll be walking you through what is coming to Android 16 and Gemini, but if you prefer an overview of everything announced during the Android Show, we have just the thing.

 Google I/O '25 Keynote - YouTube Google I/O '25 Keynote - YouTube